Julio Ligorría

 Julio Ligorría Carballido (Guatemala City, Guatemala, February 19, 1956) is a Guatemalan diplomat who served as ambassador of Guatemala in United States from September 2013 to November 2015.
 He previously worked as a crisis-management and political consultant.

 Ligorría, received the 2015 Reed Latino Award for handling the migratory crisis of unaccompanied children who arrived at the southern border of the United States.

 On September 26, 2017, Ligorría was arrested in Spain on charges that he laundered approximately $2 million in connection with Otto Perez Molina's presidential campaign.

-The above information is imprecise.
-Julio Ligorria was not accused of money laundering to finance the campaign of former President Otto Pérez Molina in Guatemala.

 Biography

 He began his public life in 1979, when he became general manager of the Association of Managers of Guatemala position that he held until the year 1983.
 During the dictatorship of the General Fernando Romeo Lucas García, he founded the first Civic Forum in the history of the country of candidates for the presidency, which over the years was institutionalized as the presidential forum of the Association of Managers of Guatemala.

 Later in the year 1983, he became the Vice President of the Chamber of Free Enterprise until 1985.
 Two years later, he joined the Advisory Committee of the International Center for Private Enterprise.

 In 1988 he founded the Interimage Latinoamericana SA, which provides consulting services in communications and public affairs to multinational companies and governments throughout Latin America.
 He presided over this company until August 2013.
 He worked as a consultant for the Chancellor of Guatemala in 1993 in charge of re-launching the peace negotiations plan in Guatemala.